 – To boost interactions with their content, as they see a positive correlation.

 After the launch of their loyalty program, they successfully reached their goals.
 To name just a few:

 – 17.2% growth in customer logins.

 And overall checkouts increased with a whopping 3.3%.

 Shop.Builder’s loyalty program has similar features as this demo loyalty program from Antavo.

 How did they reach these numbers?
 What kind of loyalty program features helped them?
 What other remarkable accomplishments did they achieve?

-If you’re interested, you can download the case study about their success and find out more.
+If you’re interested, you can download this case study about running a successful loyalty program.